7 Thailand adventures for active relaxers

 What else?
 Not a diver?
 No problem.
 Semi-submerged caves (hongs) in Ao Phang-Nga Marine National Park are just as fun to explore by kayak.

-No elephant rides to be found here.
+No elephant rides here—just a genuine sanctuary.
 Elephant Hills is both a sanctuary for its guests and its resident elephants.
 Located in lush Thai tropical forest, in South Thailand’s achingly beautiful Khao Sok region, guests are invited to interact with Asian elephants as part of their award-winning Elephant Experience.
+Plus, Elephant Hills has recently expanded to include a camp in Chiang Mai.

 The highlights: As well as 35 luxurious, tailor-made tents and the tropical forest environment, visitors can admire their fellow guests as they bathe in the giant elephant mud pool, before helping to scrub them clean using coconut fibres.
 You can also partake in nail and skincare, or get to grips with huge utensils as you slice some 200kg of elephant food for dinnertime.